 Understanding the Connection between Addiction and Mental Health Disorders

-- Substance abuse can potentially contribute to development of a mental health disorder or vice versa
+- Substance abuse can potentially contribute to the development of a mental health disorder or vice versa.

-- Several sources point to the fact that as many as nine million people in the U.S. experience dual diagnosis
+- Several sources point out that as many as nine million people in the U.S. experience dual diagnosis.

-Understanding whether you have a dual diagnosis disorder is the first step towards getting the help that you need, and living a healthy lifestyle.
+Understanding whether you have a dual diagnosis disorder is the first step towards getting the help you need and living a healthy lifestyle.

 Do I Need Dual Diagnosis Treatment Separately for my Addiction and Mental Health Disorders?

-An important aspect of receiving dual diagnosis treatment is receiving treatment for both the substance abuse and mental health simultaneously.
-The National Alliance on Mental Illness (NAMI) points out the importance of receiving integrated care for both diagnoses at the same time.
+An important aspect of receiving dual diagnosis treatment is receiving treatment for both substance abuse and mental health simultaneously.
+The National Alliance on Mental Illness (NAMI) points out the importance of receiving integrated care for both diagnoses simultaneously.
 It is not recommended that you complete one program separately from the other treatment.

 There are several reasons that you need to receive dual diagnosis treatment, as opposed to separate treatment for each disorder, such as: